adamharrison/straightforward-c-project-standard/README.md

 ## Introduction

-C currently has no de-facto standard package manager.
+C currently has no de-facto standard package manager, or build system.
 As such, when integrating C libraries or projects into an overarching project, it can be a hassle to build the underlying library, requiring reading through documentation to determine the exact build process, if a compatible one is not available, or relying on ancient autoconfigs.

 These days, for *most* use cases, things are relatively simple.
 One is able to compile or cross-compile for the major operating systems